-In the event that an injured employee passes away before receiving all of his or her reward, then his or her surviving spouse or dependent children can collect the remaining unpaid installments.
+In the event that an injured employee passes away before receiving all of his or her rewards, then his or her surviving spouse or dependent children can collect the remaining unpaid installments.

 At Lafferty, Gallagher & Scott, LLC, we understand that suffering a disfiguring injury can take a serious physical, emotional, and financial toll and so dedicate ourselves to helping relieve our clients of some of their burdens by aggressively representing their interests, whether in settlement proceedings or the courtroom.
-To learn more about your own legal options, please call us today at 419-241-5500.
+To learn more about your own legal options, please call us today.